Generalized Bayesian Likelihood-Free Inference: Conclusion

 \subsubsection{Acknowledgment}

-LP is supported by the EPSRC and MRC through the OxWaSP CDT programme (EP/L016710/1), which also funds the computational resources used to perform this work.
+LP received support by the EPSRC and MRC through the OxWaSP CDT programme (EP/L016710/1), which also funded part of the computational resources used to perform this work.
 RD is funded by EPSRC (grant nos.
-EP/V025899/1, EP/T017112/1) and NERC (grant no. NE/T00973X/1). \\ We thank Jeremias Knoblauch, François-Xavier Briol, Takuo Matsubara, Geoff Nicholls and Sebastian Schmon for valuable feedback and suggestions on earlier versions of this work.
+EP/V025899/1, EP/T017112/1) and NERC (grant no. NE/T00973X/1). \\ We thank Jeremias Knoblauch, François-Xavier Briol, Takuo Matsubara, Geoff Nicholls, Benedict Leimkuhler and Sebastian Schmon for valuable feedback and suggestions on earlier versions of this work.
 We also thank Alex Shestopaloff for providing code for exact MCMC for the M/G/1 model.